dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

 By specifying the migration method, you can create a CPAT report with the most accurate recommendations.

-1. Execute CPAT for *BLUE* and *RED* PDBs, generating a specific report.
+1. Execute CPAT for *BLUE* PDB, generating a specific report.

     ``` bash
     <copy>